Ginger Snaps Baking Affairs

 Jump to Recipe Print Recipe

-These Banana Baked Donuts are super soft and filled with sweet banana flavor.
+These banana baked donuts are super soft and filled with sweet banana flavor.
 They're also topped with a vanilla glaze that is absolutely mouthwatering!

 Banana glazed donuts sitting on top of parchment paper with sliced bananas on the side.